dlavado/TS40K/README.md

 ## Overview

 The [TS40K] is a collection of 3D point clouds obtained from LiDAR scans.
-It is designed for research and development in point cloud segmentation and classification, with a special focvus on power grid insdpection and safety.
+It is designed for research and development in point cloud segmentation and classification, with a special focus on power grid inspection and safety.

 This repository contains easy-to-use DataLoaders (in Pytorch) and Data Modules (in Lightining).